Pratyoosh Shukla

-^{,}^{,}.
-His contributions in Microbial Biotechnology are also being recognized by the academic bodies and scientific societies in the country^{9}.

-He has over 25 years of strong and longstanding experience in administration, teaching and research experience in reputed universities of India and abroad.

 Education

-Upon completing his bachelor's degree (B.Sc.), he went on to complete his master's degree in Sciences (Applied Microbiology and Biotechnology) from Dr. Hari Singh Gour University, Sagar M.P India in 1999.
+Upon completing his bachelor's degree (B.Sc.), he went on to complete his master's degree in sciences (applied microbiology and biotechnology) from Dr. Hari Singh Gour University, Sagar M.P India in 1999.
 In 2002, he earned his Ph.D. in microbiology from the APS University, Rewa, India.
-He has received NRF-DUT Post Doctoral Fellowship at Enzyme Technology Group, Durban University of Technology, Durban.
-Recently he has been awarded with D.Sc. in Microbiology in the year 2020 from Barkatullah University, formerly known as Bhopal University, Bhopal, India for his significant contribution in the area of 'computational enzyme engineering'.
+He received a NRF-DUT Post Doctoral Fellowship at Enzyme Technology Group, Durban University of Technology, Durban.
+He was awarded a D.Sc. in Microbiology in 2020 from Barkatullah University, Bhopal, India for his significant contribution in the area of 'computational enzyme engineering'.